sleepcry/phonegap/README.md

 Get Started
 -------------------------------------------------------------
 Get the source.
+  the original source:

     git clone git://github.com/phonegap/phonegap.git

+  my forked version(changes on Android part have been made): git@github.com:sleepcry/phonegap.git

 PhoneGap project is separated into a native project for each device.